KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

  - in the morning we were introduced to the Context hook and wrote an article with the aim of explaining state, props and Context to our peers.

 - In the afternoon we were introduced to React Hooks and completed a workshop where we practised using them.
 I can see how they can very useful in abstracting away code and making reusable functions.

+### Day 59 and 60:

+- We had a workshop about the interview process and began working on our 10-second Intro/Elevator pitches.

+- On Friday we were introduced to AWS and Amplify.
+AWS is incredibly deep and offers a crazy amount of features.
+I can understand now why there are so many types of AWS certificates available.
+We then went on to create a very simple full-stack app using Amplify.

+- I practised a bit more with React and brainstormed ideas for my portfolio content.

+- Watched a few tutorials on Firebase and played around with it a bit.
+Seems like a great back-end tool that I can implement in some personal projects going forward.
+I also quickly reviewed Node js basics and CRUD operations.